 It uses nothing but integrated circuits, no spinning disks of any kind or other moving parts.
 As a result, it’s able to read and write data much faster than a mechanical hard drive and it’s also more reliable, shock-proof, and silent.

-So, install operating system on SSD or HDD?
+So, should you install the Operating System on an SSD or HDD?

 Solid State Drives being many times faster than mechanical Hard Discs, are the preferred storage options for anything that is going to be used more often.